 Listening Books is a perfect combination of literacy and ICT.
 Pupils can learn how to navigate a website whilst listening to an audiobook of their choice.
 They are then able to review it and it will appear on the website for other members to see.

 Why not set up a listening post in your school library?
 Our internet streaming service is perfect for this use.
 For just £100 per year, your students can have a listening library within a library.
 One computer can be set up for children to check out audiobooks and sit and listen to them in the library.
-At the moment there are over 2000 digital audiobooks for children and young people, and this is increasing all the time.
+At the moment there are over 3000 digital audiobooks for children and young people, and this is increasing all the time.
+Click here to view our current catalogue.

 I have been using Listening Books for over a year now.
 I absolutely love it.
 It has transformed children in my class and their opinion on books and reading.
 I can't applaud your work enough.